-Buildings and grounds.
+· Buildings and grounds.

 The school consists of two main buildings.
-The heritage building was built in 1878 and a modern classroom and administration building constructed in 2005.
+The heritage building was built in 1878 and a modern classroom and administration building was constructed in 2005.

-The heritage building contains the school's Library, computer room, teacher reference section, 2 classrooms, small art room and large general purpose area currently used for OSHC.
+The heritage building contains the school's Library, computer suite, teacher resource/reference area, 2 classrooms, a small art room and large general purpose area currently used for OSHC.
 The lower level of the building contains the "old canteen" at the northern end.
-This area has a refurbished kitchen which is used for cooking as part of curriculum, special lunch preparation, breakfast club and is also used by OSHC before and after school.
+This area has a refurbished kitchen which is used for cooking as part of the curriculum, special lunch preparation, breakfast club and is also used by OSHC before and after school.
 The lower level at the southern end contains an undercroft used for furniture storage.
-This building was extensively developed in 2010 and provides comfortable, modern teaching areas.
-Funds were allocated in the 2019 School Budget to paint the Library ceiling, northern entrance ceiling and external western side doors.
-In 2020 further painting in the Heritage has been allocated in the School Budget, which includes the OSHC room, all internal doors and door frames and the internal walls of the "old canteen" (commonly referred to as the Breakfast Club/Kitchen)
+This building was extensively redeveloped in 2010 and provides comfortable, modern teaching areas.
+Funds were allocated from the 2019 school budget to paint the Library ceiling, northern entrance ceiling and external western side doors.
+In 2020 further painting in the heritage building included the OSHC room, all internal doors and door frames and the internal walls of the "old canteen" (commonly referred to as the Breakfast Club/Kitchen).

 The "new building" consists of 8 classroom areas all opening onto a closed central courtyard.
-Classrooms and courtyard are all carpeted and air conditioned.
-In 2020 all classrooms in the new building will be re-painted.
+All classrooms and the courtyard are carpeted and air conditioned.
+In 2020 all classrooms in the new building were re-painted.
 Wet areas are provided at either end.
-Attached to courtyard are offices for P.C.W, A.C.E.O. and SSOs.
+Attached to the courtyard are offices for the P.C.W, A.C.E.O. and SSOs.

-The school's administration area and staff room all are accessible from central courtyard.
-Funds were allocated in the 2019 School Budget to re-paint the Administration area, staff room and staff toilets.
+The school's administration area and staff room are accessible from the central courtyard.
+Funds were allocated in the 2019 school budget to re-paint the administration area, staff room and staff toilets.

 All classes in the school have interactive whiteboards, as does the staffroom and library.
-A large viewing screen and projector are in central courtyard and are used for assemblies and staff professional learning.
+There is a large viewing screen and projector in the central courtyard that is used for assemblies and staff professional learning.
 All areas have air conditioning, furniture and carpet.

 In 2019 extensive upgrades to ICT occurred, which included the purchase of new student laptops, upgraded teacher desktops and improved WIFI.
-Funds have been allocated in the 2020 School Budget to replace classroom interactive whiteboards with smart TVs.
+Funds were allocated in the 2020 school budget to replace classroom interactive whiteboards with smart TVs.